 Joshua joined Watsi on December 31st, 2014.
-Four years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joshua's most recent donation traveled 8,500 miles to support Salome, a future teacher from Kenya, to fund surgery for an umbilical hernia.
+Five years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joshua's most recent donation traveled 8,500 miles to support Jane, a loving mom-of-3 from Kenya, to fund gallstones surgery so she can live pain-free.

 Salome is a jovial but very timid student.
 Her mother does most of the talking as she lovingly clings to her.
 Currently a fourth-grade student, and she aspires to be a teacher in the future.
 Salome is the second born in a family of four.
 Her older sibling is 17 years old, and the youngest is 8 years of age.
 Her father is a casual laborer who transports meat to butcheries around the Kagwe area in Kenya.
 Her mother is also a casual laborer and tends to farms for a living.
 They live in their ancestral home on a quarter an acre farm.
 Since birth, Salome has had an umbilical hernia.
 If not treated, the hernia could result in intestinal tissue damage and/or death.
 Fortunately, on August 26th, she will undergo repair surgery at our medical partner's care center, BethanyKids Kijabe Hospital.
 Our medical partner, African Mission Healthcare Foundation, is requesting $585 to fund Salome's surgery.
 Once completed, this procedure will hopefully allow her to live more comfortably and to continue her studies.
 Salome’s mother says, “My baby has had this condition since birth.
 We have not been able to take her to a hospital because we are financially struggling.
 I hope her condition does not threaten her life.”